AEADataEditor/aea-de-guidance/data-deposit-aea-guidance.md

 Authors should add a placeholder here for their planned publication.
 The AEA editorial office will update these fields as additional information (publication year, volume, issue, DOI) become known.
 - Authors can also link back to working papers or related publications that have or will use this (same!) data.
 - Future functionality will automatically list articles (including articles by third parties) that cite the data.

+### Sundry other items
+- When importing a ZIP file, MacOS users will see that a folder called "__MACOSX" was created.
+PLEASE DELETE THIS FOLDER (a request has been filed with ICPSR as of Q3 2019 to fix this issue).